Top 10 Free Things to do in Madrid, Spain

 A free walking tour in Madrid is THE BEST way to get to know the city, from its rich history to its modern scene.

-Obviously, it’s up to your personal discretion (and budget) on how much/if you decide to tip the guia, but it is not a requirement.
+It’s up to your discretion (and budget) on how much/if you decide to tip the guia, but it is not a requirement.

 It’s one of the best ways (if not the best) to see the different points of interest in Madrid, get the lowdown on where to catch the best views of Madrid when visiting museums, and which neighborhoods to explore for great shopping and nightlife.

-The guides can answer any question you have to make your visit to Madrid not only inexpensive but also productive
+The guides can answer any questions about making your visit to Madrid inexpensive and better

 💡 Pro tip: if you also speak Spanish (native or non-native) or you’re practicing, you should definitely challenge yourself and take the tour in Spanish!
 I always do the walking tours in Spanish, especially in Spain, where I can easily connect with the guide and ask them questions about Madrid that they can fully express in their native language.
-Many times, they will end up telling you more information and tips on how to see Madrid as a local.
+They will often tell you more information and tips on seeing Madrid as a local.
 It really can’t get any better than that.

 BOOK a FREE Walking Tour in Madrid